 Altair pioneered a patented units-based subscription licensing model for software and other digital content.
 This units-based subscription licensing model allows flexible and shared access to our offerings, along with over 150 partner products.
 Our HyperWorks customers license a pool of units for their organizations giving individual users access to our entire portfolio of software applications as well as our growing portfolio of partner products.
-Our primarily mid-market solidThinking customers have access to a subset of the portfolio at a lower price point.
 We believe our units-based subscription licensing model lowers barriers to adoption, creates broad engagement, encourages users to work within our ecosystem, and increases revenue.
 This, in turn, helps drive our recurring software license rate which has been on average approximately 88% over the past five years.
 In each of the last three fiscal years, approximately 60% of new software revenue comes from expansion within existing customers.